How Clairo Becomes a Classic

 Suit & Blouse: No. 21, Shoes: Robert Clergerie, Earrings: Lady Grey

 The album, which will simply make the "bedroom pop" debate obsolete, has an irreverent but sophisticated approach to genre.
 Claire can pair most songs on Immunity with a direct inspiration (Death Cab for Cutie, Kacey Musgraves, Tame Impala, "the Phoebe Bridgers/Snail Mail/Soccer Mommy world," James Blake, the '90s R&B trio Sisters With Voices, D'Angelo, Robyn, The Strokes).
-But you can't quite hear it, because it sounds like Clairo, until she says it.
+But you quite hear it until she tells you, because it simply sounds like Clairo.
 "On my first EP, I was really intrigued by the idea of bending genre.
 I loved the idea of putting Rejjie Snow and Daniel Harle, a PC Music artist, in a room together.
 It felt really next," she explains.
 "But there's no features on the record.
 It's me, trying to get myself in those positions, where I'm twisting genre, not having other people on the songs to show that, like adding tap hi hats where you wouldn't expect them.
 Or crazy 808's on a piano song, or country guitar on a pop song."

 The fact that Claire approached Immunity with a brilliant team and humility doesn't make it any less of a triumph.
 Most of the cries of "one-hit-wonder" and "industry plant" died out after her EP.
 However, similar to the way that people talk about Billie Eilish, the narrative persists that Claire's main appeal is as an internet artifact — a timestamp of the moment.
 Talented sure, but a zeitgeisty symbol.
 "Clairo songs are the thoroughly modern type — Spotifycore? — calibrated for repeated streaming from computer speakers," read her New York Times profile, from May of 2018, right after Diary 001 was released.
 "If Lorde was a child of Tumblr's collage of influence, Clairo is a playlist baby."